 At both the federal and provincial level, the current electoral system in Canada is a single member plurality system, commonly known as First Past the Post (FPTP).
 Under FPTP, there is only one winner in each riding.
 The candidate who wins the most votes (a plurality) wins a seat, and everyone else is a loser.
 One major criticism of FPTP is the number of seats a party wins rarely matches the popular vote.
 Case in point: In the 2017 BC Provincial election the Green Party won 16.9% of the popular vote, but they only won 3 ridings.
 With 87 seats in the legislature, that is only 3.4% of the seats.
 To many people, that seems unfair.

 Is Proportional Representation a solution?

+A popular alternative to FPTP is an electoral system called proportional representation (PR).
+Under PR “parties gain seats in proportion to the number of votes cast for them.”
+For instance, if the 2017 BC Provincial election were held under PR, the Green Party would have won 14 seats instead of 3.
+PR appeals to small parties because they don’t need to get the most votes in a riding to be a winner.
+It’s like in elementary school where everyone receives a medal in a race.
+Even if they came in last place.
 In British Columbia, a referendum is currently underway to possibly change the electoral system.
 Voters can choose between FPTP, or one of three forms of PR.
 If voters choose PR, a party that wins 5% of the popular vote will receive roughly 5% of the seats.

 Proportional Representation creates room for more fringe parties